Glycation: Biomedical implications

 Red blood cells have a consistent lifespan of 120 days and are accessible for measurement of glycated hemoglobin.
 Measurement of HbA1c—the predominant form of glycated hemoglobin—enables medium-term blood sugar control to be monitored in diabetes.

 Some glycation products are implicated in age-related chronic diseases, including cardiovascular diseases (endothelium, fibrinogen, and collagen) and Alzheimer's disease (amyloid proteins are side-products of the reactions progressing to AGEs).

 Long-lived cells (such as nerves and brain cells), long-lasting proteins (such as crystallins of the lens and cornea), and DNA can sustain substantial glycation over time.
 Damage by glycation results in stiffening of the collagen in blood vessel walls, increasing blood pressure, especially in diabetes.
 Glycations also cause weakening of the collagen in blood vessel walls, which may lead to micro- or macro-aneurysm; or strokes if in the brain.

 A 2025 study reported that a combination of nicotinamide (a form of vitamin B3), ⍺-lipoic acid (ALA), thiamine (vitamin B1), pyridoxamine (a form of vitamin B6), and piperine reduced glycation damage in cell and mice models accompanied by non-muscle weight loss, apparently due to reduced Ghrelin and AMPK production.

+A 2026 study reported the development of CMLase, an enzyme that oxidizes Nε-carboxymethyl-lysine (CML) and restores the native lysine residue in vitro and in elderly human tissue samples.

 DNA glycation

 The term DNA glycation applies to DNA damage induced by reactive carbonyls (principally methylglyoxal and glyoxal) that are present in cells as by-products of sugar metabolism.
 DNA glycation can cause mutation, breaks in DNA and cytotoxicity.
 Guanine is the base most susceptible to glycation.
 Glycated DNA, as a form of damage, appears to be as frequent as oxidative DNA damage.
 Protein DJ-1 (also known as PARK7), is employed in the repair of glycated DNA bases in humans.
-DJ-1 Homologs have been identified in bacteria.
+DJ-1 homologs have been identified in bacteria.